When Does Bottom-up Beat Top-down in Hierarchical Community Detection?: Hierarchical Community Detection

 \new{Divisive (top-down)} HCD algorithms begin with one single community containing all the nodes.
 This community is recursively split until a selection rule indicates that no further splits are needed.
 This can be summarized as follows: \begin{enumerate} \item apply a selection rule to decide if the community contains sub-communities.
 If no, stop; if yes, split into two communities; \item recursively repeat step 1 on each of the two sub-communities found. \end{enumerate} Different choices for the stopping rule or the bi-partitioning algorithms have been explored~\cite{dasgupta2006spectral,balakrishnan2011noise,li2022hierarchical}.

 Each recursive splitting of the graph loses some information.
-Indeed, consider the two clusters $C_0$ and $C_1$ obtained after the first split.
-The next step splits $C_0$ (resp., $C_1$) into two clusters $C_{00}$ and $C_{01}$ (resp., $C_{10}$ and $C_{11}$), based only on the induced sub-graph $G[C_0]$ (resp., $G[C_1]$).
-This implies that the clustering of $C_0$ does not take into account the edges from $C_0$ to~$C_1$.
+For example, consider the two clusters $C_0$ and $C_1$ obtained after the first split.
+The next step splits $C_0$ (resp., $C_1$) into two subclusters $C_{00}$ and $C_{01}$ (resp., $C_{10}$ and $C_{11}$), based only on the induced sub-graph $G[C_0]$ (resp., $G[C_1]$).
+As a result, the clustering of $C_0$ does not take into account the edges from~$C_0$ to~$C_1$.
 If the edge densities between~$C_{00}$ and~$C_{1}$ are different from the edge densities between~$C_{01}$ and~$C_1$, then this valuable information is not used by a top-down algorithm.

-Furthermore, it is important to note that the resulting tree is unweighted.
+Furthermore, the resulting tree is unweighted.
 Although it is possible to compute similarities between pairs of predicted clusters (for example using the edge density between two clusters), these similarities are not guaranteed to increase with the depth of the dendrogram; inversions can occur.
-These inversions, as we will emphasize in the numerical section, lead to discrepancies in the hierarchical structure portrayed by the dendrogram.
+These inversions, as we will emphasize in the numerical section, lead to discrepancies in the hierarchical structure conveyed by the dendrogram.